ros-navigation/docs.nav2.org/migration/Jazzy.rst

       - undock_robot
       - wait

-The following provides examples of modifications that should be made to behavior tree configurations.
+The following provides examples of modifications that should be made to behavior tree configurations to propagate the error messages and codes to the BT navigator result.

 .. code-block:: xml